 Commonly used.
 They’re simple and relatively cheap to prepare.

 Flexible.
 They can be as general or specific as you like.
 They can cover financial situations from simple to complicated.

 Far better than no document at all.
 If you lose your mental capacity and haven’t put plans in place, the court may need to appoint someone to manage your money and property.
 This is expensive and time-consuming.
 And there’s no guarantee it’ll be the person you would have chosen.

-For more information and guidance on how to prepare one, see our page preparing an enduring power of attorney.
+We offer guidance on preparing an enduring power of attorney.

 An enduring power of attorney can be set up so that it doesn’t become active until a specified event happens.
 This is called a springing power of attorney.
 For example, the event might be that two physicians have declared you mentally incapable.
 At that point, the attorney you’ve chosen in advance can take over your affairs.

 There are other options to plan for future incapacity

 An enduring power of attorney is the most common way to plan for who will take care of your finances if something happens to you.
 But there are other financial and legal planning options.